-Interior designer to the stars Kelly Hoppen has long been known for her casual yet considered interiors, characterised by pops of natural texture, refined upholstery and, of course, a neutral palette.
+Interior designer to the stars Kelly Hoppen OBE has long been known for her casual yet considered interiors, characterized by pops of natural texture, refined upholstery and, of course, a neutral palette.
 So who better to advise on how to combine the best of Western and Eastern design?

-The rise of Wabi Sabi has ensured that the Orient is front and centre of the decorating world, but there is always a danger of overdoing things and ending up with a pastiche of a look.
+The rise of Wabi Sabi has ensured that the Orient is front and center of the decorating world, but there is always a danger of overdoing things and ending up with a pastiche of a look.
 Follow Kelly's style rules, however, and you will be on track to pared-back perfection.

 1. Incorporate a Chinoiserie print